 The second trimester of the pregnancy is officially noted as beginning in the 12th week of pregnancy and lasting until the 20th week.
-Any miscarriage occurring between these weeks would be considered a second trimester miscarriage.
+Any loss of the fetus occurring between these weeks would be considered a second-trimester miscarriage.
 After the 20th week, the loss of a pregnancy is termed as a stillbirth.

 The most common reason for any miscarriage is chromosome problems in the fetus.
 These problems often occur during the first trimester and may go undetected until the miscarriage occurs in the 2nd trimester of the pregnancy.
-In some cases, the fetus may have self aborted in the first trimester, but was “missed” during normal screening or doctor’s appointments.
+In some cases, the fetus may have self-aborted in the first trimester, but was “missed” during normal screenings or doctor’s appointments.

-Other causes for a second trimester miscarriage would include severe trauma to the abdomen, incompetent cervix, infections of the pelvic cavity or other part of the body, heart defects of the fetus, thrombophilia disorders, placental abruption, and placenta previa.
+Other causes for a second-trimester miscarriage include severe trauma to the abdomen, incompetent cervix, infections of the pelvic cavity or another part of the body, heart defects of the fetus, thrombophilia disorders, placental abruption, and placenta previa.

-The symptoms of a first and second trimester miscarriage are often the same.
-Vaginal bleeding, abdominal cramping and passing of clots are often associated with the loss of a fetus.
+The symptoms of a first and second-trimester miscarriage are often the same.
+Vaginal bleeding, abdominal cramping, and the passing of clots are often associated with the loss of a fetus.
 In some cases, the bleeding may occur internally leading to pain in the shoulder area of the body and bloating of the stomach area.

 Late pregnancy miscarriage may be attributed to an incompetent cervix.
 When the pregnancy begins, the cervix softens and is plugged shut in order to keep the baby firmly in the uterus.
 In the case of an incompetent cervix, the cervix will begin to dilate within the second trimester.
 When the dilation goes undetected the baby can pass through the cervix resulting in the miscarriage of the fetus.

-Women who experience a second trimester miscarriage can go on to carry a full term infant after the miscarriage occurs.
-During the pregnancy following the second trimester miscarriage, the obstetrician will watch the pregnancy more closely in order to notice any changes that may be occurring between the 12th and 20th weeks.
+Women who experience a second-trimester miscarriage can go on to carry a full-term infant after the miscarriage occurs.
+During the pregnancy following a second-trimester miscarriage, the doctor will watch the pregnancy more closely in order to detect any changes that may be occurring between the 12th and 20th weeks.

-In the case of an incompetent cervix, frequent pelvic examinations may occur in order to establish the strength of the cervix well into the 3rd trimester of the pregnancy up to the date of birth.
+In the case of an incompetent cervix, frequent pelvic examinations may establish the strength of the cervix well into the third trimester of the pregnancy, up to the date of birth.

 Miscarriages occur in at least 30-40% of all known pregnancies.
-The majority of these miscarriage happen within the first few weeks after egg fertilization.
-In the rare case of a second trimester miscarriage, the mother-to-be will need to seek medical attention immediately and will have all future pregnancies noted as high risk.
+The majority of these miscarriages happen within the first few weeks after egg fertilization.
+In the rare case of a second-trimester miscarriage, medical attention should be sought immediately and future pregnancies will be noted as high risk.